wadewuma/idx_stock_prices/README.md

 # Analyze Indonesia's Stock Price Data from Yahoo!
 Finance

-This repository aims to test my risk appetite by finding which stocks to buy.
-To run the repository, you can use both Stata do-file and
-R script (the former is more complete).
-This is not an investment advice and all errors are my own.
+This repository aims to analyze stock price pattern using Yahoo!
+Finance data.
+There are two scripts, Stata do-files and R scripts.
+The former are more complete.
+This is not an investment advice, and errors are my own.